Andaukmoan/riabcham-data/README.md

 Instructions on setting up RStudio can be found [here](https://rstudio-education.github.io/hopr/starting.html).

+Set the "use_python" function to the location of python on your machine in stardist_v1.rmd.

 Go [here](https://github.com/ttimbers/intro-to-reticulate/blob/main/setup-instructions/macos_install_python.md) for troubleshooting issues with the reticulate package.

 This pipeline should work on python >= 3.8.
 I used 3.8 for compatibility with cellprofiler v4.2.6 although cellprofiler v5 will be >= 3.9.